romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 <img src="cabo-ortegal/fieldguide_figures/day2-01.png"
 style="max-width: 100%; max-height: 1000px; height: auto;"/>

 **Fig. 6.2.1.** EBSD phase maps (XZ section) illustrating the microstructure and mineral assemblage of Si-poor Fe-Ti-rich rocks samples. **Top**: Strongly deformed, fine-grained sample (OC22-22-XZ from **Stop 2.1**) of Amp-rich plagio-pyrigarnite (following Vogel’s nomenclature).
 Modal composition is: 49 % Amp, 18% Plg, 17% Cpx, 9 % Grt, 6 % Zo-Ep, 1% other phases.
-The relatively high Amp content is due to the mm-sized Pl-rich layer at the top of the thin section. **Bottom**: Strongly deformed Amp-rich pyribolite (OC22-12-XZ from near the contact with the *Uzal* peridotites.
+The relatively high Pl content (> 5 %) is due to the mm-sized Pl-rich layer at the top of the thin section. **Bottom**: Strongly deformed Amp-rich pyribolite (OC22-12-XZ from near the contact with the *Uzal* peridotites.
 Modal composition is: 75 % Amp, 20 % Cpx, 2 % Grt, 2 % Plg, 1 % other phases.
 Unpublished data from the OUTCROP project (M.A.
 Lopez-Sanchez; [SV-PA-21-AYUD/2021/57163](https://marcoalopez.github.io/OUTCROPproject/)).

 <img src="cabo-ortegal/fieldguide_figures/day2-02.png"
 style="max-width: 100%; max-height: 1000px; height: auto;"/>

 **Fig 6.2.2**.
 Typical CPO (crystallographic preferred orientation) patterns of the main minerals in the Si-poor Fe-Ti-rich rocks.
 Omphacite shows CPO patterns ranging from LS to L types, with most c-axes oriented parallel to the lineation and b-axes and a-axes defining an imperfect girdle normal to the lineation, suggesting plain to prolate strain (_e.g._, [Keppler, 2018](https://doi.org/10.1016/j.jsg.2018.04.003)).
 Pargasite typically shows c-axis alignment parallel to the mineral lineation and a-axis alignment normal to the foliation (_i.e._ Type I of [Ko and Jung, 2015](https://doi.org/10.1038/ncomms7586)).
 Plagioclase exhibits variable CPO patterns ranging from weak to moderate in intensity.
 Garnet displays random CPO patterns (not shown here).
 Other less volumetrically significant minerals, such as Zo and epidote (Ep), also develop strong CPO.
 Upper hemisphere equal area projections, contours in multiples of a uniform distribution.
 Unpublished data from the OUTCROP project (M.A.
 Lopez-Sanchez; [SV-PA-21-AYUD/2021/57163](https://marcoalopez.github.io/OUTCROPproject/)).

 The literature on the Cabo Ortegal Complex provides limited inferences on the origin of these rocks.
 This aspect, as well as the nature of the contact between the *Uzal* massif and the Si-poor, Fe-Ti-rich rocks, is discussed on the field.

-Galán & Marcos (1997) interpreted this contact as a continuous transition from mantle to lower crust (_i.e._ paleo-Moho), while other authors (_e.g._, Ábalos _et al._, 2003; Puelles _et al._, 2009) consider that all the HP-HT Unit of the Cabo Ortegal Complex are in tectonic contacts while others argue that some of these contacts are igneous.
-Based on the paleo-Moho assumption, [Brown _et al._, (2009)](https://doi.org/10.1016/j.epsl.2009.05.032) and [Llana-Fúnez & Brown (2012)](https://doi.org/10.1130/B30568.1) proposed that the petrological and seismic Moho are distinct owing to the seismic properties of the Si-poor, Fe-Ti-rich rocks that closely resemble those of peridotites.
+Some authors (_e.g._, Ábalos _et al._, 2003; Puelles _et al._, 2009) consider that all the mappable HP-HT units of the Upper Tectonic Unit are in tectonic contacts.
+Others (_e.g._, Galán & Marcos, 1997) interpret these units as a continuous transition from mantle to lower crust, analogue to a sub-continental Moho based on the seimic properties of the lithological sequence ([Brown _et al._, 2009](https://doi.org/10.1016/j.epsl.2009.05.032);  [Llana-Fúnez & Brown, 2012](https://doi.org/10.1130/B30568.1)), as discussed in **Section 5.1**.

 #### Stop 2.2: “Cruceiro do Cuturelo” lookout